William Henry Hance: Investigation

 In 1978, Columbus, Georgia was undergoing a wave of murders of women.
 Several elderly white women had been killed by a perpetrator nicknamed the Stocking Strangler.
-In addition, the bodies of two young Black sex workers had been found outside of Fort Benning nearby.
+In addition, the bodies of two young Black sex workers had been found outside of nearby Fort Benning.

 The disparate groups of victims were linked by a letter to the local police chief written on United States Army stationery.
 The handwritten note purported to be from a gang of seven white men who were holding a black woman hostage and would kill her if the Stocking Strangler were not apprehended.
 The Stocking Strangler was believed to be a black man, and this had been widely reported at the time.

 The seven white vigilantes wished to be known as the "Forces of Evil", and wanted the police chief to communicate with them via messages on radio or television.
 The first letter was followed by others; eventually, a ransom demand of $10,000 was also made to keep the alleged hostage, Gail Jackson, alive.
-(Jackson was also known as Brenda Gail Faison and other aliases.)
+Jackson was also known as Brenda Gail Faison and other aliases.
 The letters were followed by phone calls.

 The letters and calls were a hoax intended to divert attention from the real killer.
 Gail Jackson, the supposed hostage, had been murdered five weeks before she was found, and before the first letter was sent.
 Her body was discovered in early April 1978.
 She was 21 years old.
 Soon afterward, following instructions in yet another call from the "Forces of Evil", a second black woman's body was found at a rifle range at Fort Benning.
 Her name was Irene Thirkield.
 She was 32.